bakdata/quick/docs/docs/user/getting-started/working-with-quick/multi-subscriptions.md

 ```
 Since you have not added any click event,
 the response contains only purchase data.
-Now, please send the following click event
+Now, send the following click event
 via the ingest service.
 !!!
 Note
-Please note that the key of the click event
+    Note that the key of the click event
     is the same as the id of the purchase event.
     Otherwise, they couldn't be associated.
 ```json title="click1.json"
 {
     "key": "abc",